Infrapatellar Bursitis

 Infrapatellar Bursitis Symptoms: Swelling of the infrapatellar bursa

 • Knee Pain: Pain from infrapatellar bursitis is usually felt at the front of the knee, just below the kneecap, causing pain just below the knee.
 It may extend down the front of the shin too.
 Infrapatellar bursitis pain typically gets worse when bending the knee and climbing stairs.
-Kneeling will be very painful as it squashes the bursa
+Kneeling is usually very painful as it squashes the inflamed bursa

 • Redness & Warmth: There may be an area of redness at the front of the knee, particularly with septic infrapatellar bursitis, and the skin may feel warm to touch